amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

-An alternative scenario is that something goes wrong while your application is handling the trigger.
-In that case, you can return an HTTP status code other than `200 OK` (for instance `500 Error`).
-If the binding offers at least once delivery guarantees, the Dapr sidecar will retry the trigger when that happens.
-Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to see whether they offer at least once or exactly once delivery guarantees.
+If the operation should error, you would return the appropriate 400 or 500 level HTTP status code.
+For bindings that feature *at-least-once-delivery* guarantees, the Dapr sidecar will retry the trigger.
+Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to see whether they offer *at-least-once* or *exactly-once* delivery guarantees.

 ### Output bindings

-When you configure an output binding for your application, you can use it by invoking the bindings API on the Dapr sidecar of your application.
-In Figure 8-2 you can see an example:
+Dapr also includes *output binding* capabilities.
+They enable your service to trigger an event that invokes an external resource.
+Again, you start by configuring a binding configuration yaml file that describes the output binding.
+Once in place, you trigger an event that invokes the bindings API on the Dapr sidecar of your application.
+Figure 8-3 shows the architecture of an output binding:

 ![Output binding](media/bindings-output.png)

-**Figure 8-2**.
-Dapr output binding flow.
+**Figure 8-3**.
+Dapr output binding.

 1. Your application invokes the `/v1.0/bindings/sms` endpoint on the Dapr sidecar.
 In this case, it uses an HTTP POST to invoke the API.
-It is also possible to use gRPC.
-We will dive into that when we describe bindings support in .NET SDK.
+It's also possible to use gRPC.
 2. The Dapr sidecar calls the external messaging system to send the message.
 The message will contain the payload passed in the POST request.

-Here is an example of using the output binding using HTTP in a ASP.NET Core application:
+As an example, the following method implements an output binding in a ASP.NET Core application:

 ```c#
 private async Task SendSMSAsync(IHttpClientFactory clientFactory)